-Grilled Chilean Beef Skewers with Smoky Chimichurri Sauce and Cilantro Rice.
+Grilled Chilean Beef Kabobs with Chimichurri Sauce and Cilantro Rice.
 An easy flavorful weeknight meal.
 Substitute Cremini mushrooms or other veggies for the beef – for a flavorful vegan option.
 Paleo, Gluten-free and VEGAN ADAPTABLE!

-Happy summer!
-With the full moon and summer solstice lining up on the same day this year, summer feels especially magical.
-To celebrate, I partnered with Santa Rita Wines and Badia spices to create these flavorful Grilled Chilean Beef Skewers with Smokey Chipotle Sauce.
 Served with Cilantro Rice, this meal came together quickly and easily, perfect for a weeknight dinner outdoors.
 We set the table for two, poured a couple of glasses of Santa Rita Wine and enjoyed the evening relaxing and unwinding on the patio.
-Soon the stress of the work day was long forgotten.
+Soon the stress of the workday was long forgotten.

-Beef is cut into cubes an drizzled with olive oil, then seasoned along with garlic and lime zest.
-While the meat marinates for a few minutes, put a pot of rice on and make the flavorful smokey chipotle sauce.
+Tender Beef is cut into cubes and drizzled with olive oil, then seasoned along with garlic and lime zest.
+While the meat marinates for a few minutes, put a pot of rice on and make the flavorful chimichurri sauce.

 Remember you can also make these with cremini mushrooms for a vegan version.

 Skewer the beef along with baby tomatoes and onions.
 Then grill.

 How to grill Beef kabobs:

 - 1-inch cubes of beef will require approximately 9 to 10 minutes of total time on the grill, rotating, for medium rare.